-There are two basic ways to save money:

-- Open a savings account - Invest
+There are two basic ways to save money.
+You can open a savings account or you can invest your money.
 An important difference between the two is that savings accounts are federally insured and investments are not.

-With a savings account:

-- You make money by earning interest. - The bank pays you for the opportunity to use your money. - Your money is safe, and you have easy access to it.
+With a savings account, you make money by earning interest.
+The bank pays you interest for the opportunity to use your money.
+A savings account also ensures that your money is safe and that you have easy access to it.

 The Federal Deposit Insurance Corporation (FDIC) insures your money in insured financial institutions up to the maximum allowed by law.
 The National Credit Union Administration (NCUA) insures your money at insured credit unions.
 This means that if your financial institution goes out of business and cannot pay you your money, the FDIC or NCUA will make sure that you receive it up to the insurance limit.